Why Listing Early in the Week Helps Sellers

 • avoid forcing buyers into rushed decisions on a Friday night

 It’s not about playing games.
-It’s about running a process that encourages serious buyers to show up—and gives you enough time to compare apples to apples.
+Instead, a good offer review deadline strategy should encourage serious buyers to show up and give you time to compare offers clearly.

 The Amarillo reality: what we often see in practice